Essential vitamin K. Vitamin K For strong bones

 Vitamin A preparations for children and adults

-• Retinol acetate (vitamin A capsules) for children from 18 years of age and adults, 33,000 IU in 1 capsule.
+• Retinol acetate (vitamin A in capsules) for children over 18 years of age and adults, 33,000 IU in 1 capsule.

 • How to give vitamin A to children?
-Butter solution - on a slice of brown bread.
-Capsules - whole with water.
+Oil solution - on a piece of black bread.
+Capsules - whole, washed down with water.

-• Vitamin A and E are often given together.
-A popular drug for children from 14 years old and adults: Aevit.
+• Vitamin A and E are often prescribed together.
+A popular drug for children over 14 years of age and adults: Aevit.

 Lack and excess of vitamin A are equally dangerous for the body.
-Long-term treatment with retinol in doses of 100,000 IU per day is fraught with the development of hypervitaminosis, which is characterized by: subcutaneous hemorrhage, vomiting, nausea, headache, skin redness.
-Self-treatment and changing the dose without a doctor's prescription are unacceptable.
+Long-term treatment retinol in doses of 100,000 IU per day is fraught with the development of hypervitaminosis, which is characterized by: subcutaneous hemorrhages, vomiting, nausea, headache, redness of the skin.
+Self-treatment and changing the dose without a doctor's prescription is unacceptable.

-Sources of vitamin A and carotene / per 100 gr. product:
+Sources of vitamin A and carotene/per 100 g. product:

-Products Retinol (IU) - animal food Carotene (IU) - plant food
+Products Retinol (IU) – animal food Carotene (ME) – plant food

 Beef liver 15000